socketio/socket.io-website/source/docs/server-api.md

 # Namespace

 Represents a pool of sockets connected under a given scope identified by a pathname (eg: `/chat`).

 A client always connects to `/` (the main namespace), then potentially connect to other namespaces (while using the same underlying connection).

+For the how and why, please take a look at: [Rooms and Namespaces](/docs/rooms-and-namespaces/).

 ## namespace.name